datadrivers/terraform-provider-nexus/docs/data-sources/privilege_repository_admin.md

 - `format` (String) The format of the referenced Repository
 - `id` (String) Used to identify data source at nexus
 - `readonly` (Boolean) Whether it is readonly or not
-- `repository` (String) Name of the repositoy the privilege applies to
+- `repository` (String) Name of the repository the privilege applies to